The Aldus Society

 Central Ohio’s Bibliophilic Society

 Welcome to your Central Ohio connection for book lovers.
 The Aldus Society brings literary events and programming to book lovers and educational opportunities to members.
 Some of our members are serious book collectors, some of us are merely lovers of the printed word in all its forms.
+Note: 2025 is our 25-year anniversary, and we’re kicking it off with a brand-new logo!
+Special thanks to Michael Daines for his beautiful design.
+Watch for more special programming and projects.

 Thurber Center